robvanholstein/IRDAP/docs/source/contributing.rst

 =======================

 Active help with the development of new functionalities and fixing bugs is very welcome.
-In case you would like to contribute, feel free to fork the `Github repository
+In case you would like to contribute, feel free to fork the `GitHub repository
-<https://github.com/robvanholstein/IRDAP/releases/latest/>`_ and to create a pull
+<https://github.com/robvanholstein/IRDAP>`_ and to create a pull
 request.
 Please have a look at the :ref:`changelog <Changelog>` for a list of functionalities that still need to be added.